Can You Discharge Private Students Loans in Bankruptcy?

 But how judges use these tests can vary a lot.

-This variance can make it much easier to discharge private student loan debt in one location and harder in another, even with the same facts.
+This variance can make it much easier to obtain private student loan discharge in one location and harder in another, even with the same facts.

 How to Discharge Private Student Loans In Bankruptcy